VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 };
 ```

-Copiez le dans `worldGameManager.js`
+Copy it in `worldGameManager.js`

-`conf` is metadata pass into the json file here there is none. `SharedModule` is the dynamic import of the ud-viz/Game/Shared lib (librairie qui sert à coder les worldscripts)
+`conf` is metadata that could be passed into the json file but here there is none. `SharedModule` is the dynamic import of the [library](../../src/Game/Shared/Shared.js) which is used to code inside a worldscript context.

 `init` is called when the gameobject is added, and `tick` is called every world simulation step.

+## Add the zeppelin gameobject

-let's add the zeppelin add these lines into init method.
+Let's add the zeppelin, add these lines into `init` method.

 ```js
   init() {